luijkr/blog/_drafts/for-each-databricks-workflows.md

 Next, within this parent task, **define another child task to execute**.
 Note how in the UI the inner (child) task is now selected.

 This **child task will be executed once for each element** in the *Inputs* field.
 Which parameterized notebook to use is specified in the child task.
 More importantly, we also **specify the parameter to pass to the notebook**.
-Here we use the **`{{ input }}` notation to indicate the current element of our input array** - taken from the *Inputs* option listed in the parent task.
+Here we use the **`{% raw %}{{ input }}{% endraw %}` notation to indicate the current element of our input array** - taken from the *Inputs* option listed in the parent task.

 ![Level 1 Job Child Task](/assets/img/blog/for-each-level-1-child-task.png){: width="75%" style="display: block; margin: 0 auto" }
 Child task of a *For Each* parent.
 The same `country` parameter is used {:.figure}

 This creates a job with three input parameters that we can run.
-Running it indeed shows three tasks.
+Running it indeed shows three tasks - as expected.

 ![Task runs for child tasks](/assets/img/blog/for-each-level-1-tasks-run.png){: width="75%" style="display: block; margin: 0 auto" }
 Three child tasks run as part of a *For Each* parent task {:.figure}

-And again, it's possible to **go into the output of each task individually** to see the expected `print` statements being executed.
+Just as with any other type of task, it's possible to **go into the output of each task individually** to see the expected `print` statements being executed.

 ## 🪄 Level 2: Generate Task Values Programatically